Make Your Next Trip Extraordinary

 Don’t bother

-All the main villages on the Amalfi Coast are very well connected by an inexpensive public boat service: From Salerno, you can jump on a hydrofoil and easily reach Cetara, Maiori, Minori and Amalfi.
+All the main villages on the Amalfi Coast are very well connected by public boat service.
+You can jump on a hydrofoil and easily reach Cetara, Maiori, Minori, and Amalfi.
 Stroll through the pedestrian city center in Amalfi, then take the hydrofoil to Capri, stopping in Positano and Sorrento.

 Downtime